davidysoards/react-stocks/README.md

 The data for this application comes World Trading Data.
 Sign up for a free account [here](https://www.worldtradingdata.com/).

+## Highcharts

+Data visualizations use Highcharts - Highstock and the official React Wrapper.

 ### Code Louisville

 This app is my final project for the January 2019 JavaScript/React cohort.